zzzprojects/docs/entityframework-extensions.net/pages/getting-started/overview.md

 ---
 Title: Getting Started with Entity Framework Extensions (EF Core & EF6)
 MetaDescription: Learn how to get started with Entity Framework Extensions.
 Install, configure, and use bulk operations and BulkSaveChanges with EF Core & EF6.
-LastMod: 2025-12-17
+LastMod: 2026-05-05
 ---

-# EF Extensions - Overview

-## What is Entity Framework Extensions?
+# What is Entity Framework Extensions?

 **Entity Framework Extensions** is a library that dramatically improves EF Core and EF6 saving performance by using bulk operations.